Ajmal001/Expiry-Reminder/README.md

-# Expiry-Reminder
+# Expiry Reminder
-A complete solution for managing hospital's inventory.
+A (now deprecated) tool for managing hospital's inventory.
+Features:
+1) Managing Inventory
+2) Logging of addition, deletion, consumption of goods.